mollie/commercetools-connector/docs/CreatePayment.md

 ## Conditions

-Adding a new transaction to an existing order with status `Initial` triggers create order payment.
-The transaction type should align with the payment method.
+Adding a new transaction to an existing order with type Charge and state Initial triggers create order payment.

+There should be only one transaction with type Charge and state Initial in your CommerceTools Payment object.

+And also, the targeted Payment object should not have any transactions with type Charge and state is Pending or Success.

 <br />